szhabolcs/express-ejs-starter/README.md

     const router = express.Router();

     router.get('/', TestController.testPage);
+    // New path 👇
     router.get('/foo', TestController.fooPage);

     export default router;
     ```

-    ℹ️ We can see that we only set `/foo`, this is because we are inside the `/test` router, which we set in the previous example at step 5.a.
+    ℹ️ We can see that we only set `/foo`, this is because we are inside the `/test` router, which we set in the previous example at step 5.i.

-Now we can navigate to `localhost:3000/test/foo` to see the page we made at step 1
+4. Now we can navigate to `localhost:3000/test/foo` to see the `foo.ejs` page we made at step 1